Washington wine

 The early history of the Washington wine industry can be traced to the introduction of Cinsault grapes by Italian immigrants to the Walla Walla region.
 Grapes are not indigenous to the Columbia Valley viticultural area, but both Vinifera and Labruscavines are grown.
 The oldest planted Vinifera vines still in existence were planted by German immigrants in the Tampico vicinity, west of Union Gap, in 1871.
 Others were planted in the Kennewick area in 1895, and in the Walla Walla area by 1899.
 Planting of premium Vinifera grapes began in the Columbia Valley in the mid-1960s.
 By 1981 there were over 6610 acre of Vinifera grapes including 2700 acre of cultivated vineyards.
 In the 1950s and 1960s, the precursors of the state's biggest wineries (Chateau Ste.
 Michelle and Columbia Winery) were founded.
 Throughout the rest of the 20th century, the wine world discovered a new aspect of Washington wines with each passing decade – starting with Rieslings and Chardonnays in the 1970s, the Merlot craze of the 1980s and the emergence of Cabernet Sauvignon and Syrah in the 1990s.
-Washington has twenty federally defined American Viticultural Area (AVA)s with all but one located in Eastern Washington.
+Washington has twenty federally defined American Viticultural Areas (AVA) with all but one located in Eastern Washington.
 The largest is the Columbia Valley AVA, which extends into a small portion of northern Oregon and encompasses most of the states's AVAs.
 They are Lewis-Clark Valley AVA, the Ancient Lakes AVA, Walla Walla Valley AVA, which encompasses Oregon's The Rocks District of Milton-Freewater AVA, Horse Heaven Hills AVA, the Wahluke Slope AVA, Lake Chelan AVA, Naches Heights AVA, and the Yakima Valley AVA, which in turn also encompasses the Rattlesnake Hills AVA, Snipes Mountain AVA, the Red Mountain AVA, Goose Gap AVA and the Candy Mountain AVA.
 The Columbia Gorge AVA is west of the Columbia Valley AVA.
 As of 2023, Washington's only AVA located west of the Cascades is the Puget Sound AVA and a petition has been submitted to Alcohol and Tobacco Tax and Trade Bureau (TTB) proposing a new American Viticultural Area named "Mount St. Helens" covering parts of Clark County, Cowlitz County, Skamania County and Lewis County.